Trail Trek How-to: Gold Bar Park to Rundle Park

 Ainsworth Dyer Footbridge

-This trail route lets you enjoy not one but two gorgeous footbridges over the North Saskatchewan River, with sweeping views both east and west, plus easy strolls in two well-treed and shaded parks.
-This walk could make a great adventure day for the whole family (and dog), especially if you add some of the activities available in Rundle Park such as Disc Golf and Paddle Boats (closed at the moment due to COVID-19).
+This trail route lets you enjoy not one but two gorgeous footbridges over the North Saskatchewan River, with sweeping views both east and west, plus leisurely strolls in two well-treed and shaded parks.
+This walk could make a great adventure day for the whole family (and dog), especially if you add some of the activities available in Rundle Park, such as Disc Golf and Paddle Boats (closed at the moment due to COVID-19).

-For an extra long adventure, you could extend the route from Gold Bar up the ravine to Tiger Goldstick Park, or cross the Rundle footbridge at this route’s turnaround point over to Strathcona Science Park for further exploration.
+For an extra-long adventure, you could extend the route from Gold Bar up the ravine to Tiger Goldstick Park or cross the Rundle footbridge at this route’s turnaround point over to Strathcona Science Park for further exploration.

 DIRECTIONS: